 Whether for research, analysis, discovery, or diagnostics, Thermo Fisher Scientific gets the laboratory ready to assist mankind.
 The company makes and distributes analytical instruments, equipment, and other laboratory supplies -- from chromatographs and spectrometers to Erlenmeyer flasks and fume hoods.
 It also provides specialty diagnostic testing products, as well as clinical analytical tools.
-Thermo Fisher serves hundreds of thousands of customers worldwide in its key markets of health care and diagnostics, biotech and pharmaceutical, academic and government, and industrial and applied settings, including environmental quality and process control.
+Thermo Fisher serves more than 400,00 customers worldwide in its key markets of health care and diagnostics, biotech and pharmaceutical, academic, research institutions, and government, and industrial and applied settings, including environmental quality and process control.

 Thermo Fisher gets about half of its sales in the US.
 With no country outside the US representing a double-digit percentage of sales, Thermo Fisher sees lots of room to grow internationally, and is aiming for a quarter of sales to come from emerging markets by 2016.
 Key countries include China (currently 7% of sales), India, South Korea, Brazil, and Russia.
 Supporting its global expansion efforts, in 2012 it opened a demonstration lab and training center in Seoul, as well as a manufacturing facility in China.

 Pitching Thermo Fisher's offerings is a team of direct sales personnel.
 The company also uses e-commerce, third-party distributors, and other channels.
 It ramped up marketing efforts in 2014 with a big increase in advertising spending.
 It spent $47.7 million in 2014, up from $33.2 million in 2013.